 How Often Should You Eat Red Meat?

-However, if you have a family history of heart disease, it's best to speak to a medical professional such as a registered dietitian about a customized meal plan that addresses how you can include red meat in your diet.
+But if you have a family history of heart disease, you might have to eat less red meat.
+So it's best to speak to a doctor or registered dietitian about a customized meal plan that addresses how you can include red meat in your diet.

 What Is Processed Meat?

-Any meat that contains preservatives or is preserved by smoking, curing or salting is considered processed meat, according to Harvard Health Publishing.
-A few examples include hot dogs, bacon, sausage and luncheon meats.
+Any meat that contains preservatives or is preserved by smoking, curing or salting is considered processed meat, according to the MD Anderson Cancer Center.
+Examples include hot dogs, bacon, sausage and deli meats.

 Saturated Fat and Cholesterol in Red Meat